 Measuring Method: Tip-to-tip: the distance between the outside tips of the horns will be measured.
 Total horn: the distance from the tip of one horn down along the outside of the horn, then the backside of the horn, keeping contact with the skull as it runs the backside of poll, and up the other horn in the same manner to the tip.
-The Composite Horn Division will consist of the sum total of three horn measurements: 1).
-Tip-to-Tip measurement, 2).
-Total Horn measurement and 3).
-Both Base of Horn measurement, measured as the circumference of the base of the horns.
-(Base horn measurements will be taken where the horn and hair line meet (Staying on the side of the horn), Twist measurements: Twist horn measurements will start at one horn tip, following the line of the horn as it follows the twist in the horn (wrapping around horn), across the top or backside of the poll, and up the other horn in same method.
+The Composite Horn Division will consist of the sum total of two horn measurements:

+1).
+Tip-to-Tip measurement and 2).
+Total Horn measurement.
+Twist measurements: Twist horn measurements will start at one horn tip, following the line of the horn as it follows the twist in the horn (wrapping around horn), across the top or backside of the poll, and up the other horn in same method.
 (No Tip-to-Tip or bases in this measurement)